Drama uprising: Reprisals

 The uprising was brutally suppressed by the Bulgarian occupation authorities.
 The following day, 29 September, all leaders were either killed in battle or in their attempt to escape to the German occupation zone.
 However, Bulgarian retaliations were not limited to the rebels.
 Bulgarian troops moved into Drama and the other rebellious cities to suppress the uprising and seized all men between 18 and 45.
 They were reported to have executed between 360 and 500 people in Drama alone.
 According to the Bulgarian military reports, up to 1,600 Greeks were killed in the uprising and in the weeks that followed - but Greek sources claim thousands of civilian casualties.
 Most of the members of the Communist Party of Greece were slaughtered by the Bulgarians, except for one member.
 In the villages of Doxato and Choristi a total of 485 men were executed оn September 29.

-The main commanders and actors of these massacres are the Bulgarian and military persons, Colonel Mihailov, Major Pecev, as well as the Commander of the Police, Stefan Magelanski.
+The main commanders and actors of these massacres are the Bulgarian police and military persons, Colonel Mihailov, Major Pecev, as well as the Commander of the Police, Stefan Magelanski.

 The massacres precipitated an exodus of Greeks from the Bulgarian into the German occupation zone in Central Macedonia.
 Bulgarian reprisals continued after the suppression of the uprising, adding to the torrent of refugees.
 Villages were destroyed for sheltering “partisans” who were in fact only the survivors of villages previously destroyed.
 The terror and famine became so severe that the Athens government considered plans for evacuating the entire population to German-occupied Greece.